Sandwich Maker Wattage Guide: 750W vs 1000W Explained

 | 1000W | 3 min | 0.050 | ~Rs 0.40 | ~Rs 12 |

 So do not pick a lower wattage to save money.
 The bill barely moves.
-Pick wattage based on plate size and how often you cook in a row.
+Pick wattage based on plate size.
+Also think about how often you cook in a row.

 What Wattage Do You Actually Need?

-The right sandwich maker wattage depends on plate size, not on a bigger spec number.
-For a 2-slice maker, 750W to 800W is enough for crisp, even toasting.
-For a 4-slice family maker, aim for at least 900W to 1000W so the larger plate heats evenly without cold spots.
+The right wattage depends on plate size, not on a bigger spec number.
+For a 2-slice maker, 750W to 800W is enough for crisp, even toast.
+For a 4-slice family maker, aim for at least 900W to 1000W.
+Then the larger plate heats evenly with no cold spots.

 Use this quick checklist to choose: